The Steinbright Career Development Center

 Drexel University uses experiential learning or cooperative education (co-op) as the principal approach to career development.

-Cooperative education at Drexel enables full-time undergraduate students to alternate periods of classroom theory with professional experience prior to graduation.
+Cooperative Education at Drexel enables full-time undergraduate students to alternate periods of classroom theory with professional experience prior to graduation.
 Participation in co-op is available in most academic programs.
 Successful completion of the cooperative education experience is a graduation requirement for students enrolled in a co-op degree program.
 Students have the opportunity to gain 6 to 18 months of career-related work experience integrated with their coursework.
 Cooperative education helps students explore and confirm their career choices by assisting students in several areas of career development, including self-assessment and career exploration.
 Through co-op students develop confidence, professionalism and a sense of purpose.
 Students are expected to take advantage of every possible opportunity to observe different aspects of the workplace and to gain experience.

 All co-op students are assigned a co-op cycle (fall/winter, spring/summer or summer only) as well as a coordinator to assist them with their co-op experience and job search.
-Available job openings are advertised in SCDConline, Drexel's web-based job search tool and students participate in the interview process according to their designated cycle.
+Available job openings are advertised in SCDConline, Drexel's web-based job search tool and students participate in the job search process according to their designated cycle.

 Coordinators work closely with employers, assisting them in developing opportunities for co-op students, and they act as a point of contact for the students while on co-op.
 Upon completing a co-op experience, students meet with their coordinators to discuss the work experience, submit their co-op job evaluation, and determine a strategy for future experiences.
 Co-op experiences are credit bearing, pass/fail components of student academic plans.